Nantes: Geology

 Nantes is built on the Armorican Massif, a range of weathered mountains which may be considered the backbone of Brittany.
 The mountains, stretching from the end of the Breton peninsula to the outskirts of the sedimentary Paris Basin, are composed of several parallel ridges of Ordovician and Cadomian rocks.
 Nantes is where one of these ridges, the Sillon de Bretagne, meets the Loire.
 It passes through the western end of the old town, forming a series of cliffs above the quays.
 The end of the ridge, the Butte Sainte-Anne, is a natural landmark 38 m above sea level; its foothills are at an elevation of 15 m.

 The Sillon de Bretagne is composed of granite; the rest of the region is a series of low plateaus covered with silt and clay, with mica schist and sediments found in lower areas.
 Much of the old town and all of the Isle of Nantes consist of backfill.
 Elevations in Nantes are generally higher in the western neighbourhoods on the Sillon, reaching 52 m in the north-west.
 The Erdre flows through a slate fault.
 Eastern Nantes is flatter, with a few hills reaching 30 m.
 The city's lowest points, along the Loire, are 2 m above sea level.

 Climate

 Nantes has an oceanic climate (Köppen: Cfb) influenced by its proximity to the Atlantic Ocean.
 West winds produced by cyclonic depressions in the Atlantic dominate, and north and north-west winds are also common.
-The climatic conditions allow to be typically in this zone with almost no influence of the continent as in Paris, the city has strict variations of temperatures and few freezing days in average annual, in addition to a precipitation higher, but also being able to be described informally as a "Mediterranean altered" for 1971–2000 normals.
-Rainfall and its pattern exemplifies this (winters rainier than other seasons), although it is a relatively high total fall in every month (too high average temperature), but in the future may be closer to a dry summer defined if trends persist.
 Slight variations in elevation make fog common in valleys, and slopes oriented south and south-west have good insolation.
 Winters are cool and rainy, with an average temperature of 6 C; snow is rare.
-Summers are warm, with an average temperature of 20 C. Rain is abundant through the year, with an annual average of 820 mm.
+Summers are warm, with an average temperature of 20 C. Rain is abundant throughout the year, with an annual average of 820 mm.
 The climate in Nantes is suitable for growing a variety of plants, from temperate vegetables to exotic trees and flowers imported during the colonial era.